The Benefits of Having a Damp Survey

 A Damp Survey is a detailed look into a property which has shown potential damp damage.
-Damp is a common issue that affects many houses, however, if left untreated it can grow and cause major problems.
+Damp is a common issue that affects many houses, however, if left untreated it can develop and cause major problems.

 In essence, it's a deeper investigation into a property which suffers from damp, highlighting issues and helping you decide how to remedy them.
 This guide explores the Damp Survey including why it's different from other surveys, why you need a specialist to do it, the cost, and how to deal with the survey results.

 According to gov.uk, in 2015-2017, 4% of the estimated 23 million households in England had rising damp or other damp problems in at least one room.
 This means that around 944,000 English homes had damp issues found and treated.
 Damp is a fairly common problem that often needs immediate treatment before it worsens.